 I’ve found that most people can’t pronounce “Eidolon”, and even fewer can spell it.
 That’s necessary when looking for a name that you’ll use across the entire internet.
 Heck, I was even able to purchase eidolonnight.com (redirects here).
 You know that you have something unique when the domain isn’t taken.

 Why do I still hold the name?
 Aside from it being unique?
 You’ll find that the majority of my network profiles all retain this nome de plume for the mere fact that changing the links everywhere would be a terrible hassle.
-Plus, there’s convenience that comes with consistency.
+Plus, there’s a convenience that comes with consistency.
 Whether it’s forums or XBox, I am